 CLARIN-D for Linguistic Fieldwork, Ethnology, and Language Typology

-CLARIN-D supports linguistic fieldwork, ethnology, and language typology by providing services to access language data, analyse written and spoken text, and archive and provide corpora and research results.
+CLARIN-D supports linguistic fieldwork, ethnology, and language typology by providing services to access language data for distinct languages and language families, as well as annotate and analyse audiovisual documentation of language use and cultural practice with a focus on creation and sustainable archiving of digital corpora and typological databases.
 The Working Group 3 (WG3) »Linguistic Fieldwork, Ethnology, Language Typology« is a network of scholars whose aim it is to support the fieldwork through the digital research infrastructure

 Data for Research